pjsip/ci-runner/README.md

 **Installation**

-The `installlinux.sh` and `linuxrunner.py -i` need to be called once on the target machine to perform the following:
+The `installlinux.sh` needs to be called once on the target machine to perform the following:

 1. install **gdb**
 2. sets `/proc/sys/kernel/core_pattern` to `core.%p`

 **Handling crashes**

-The `linuxrunner.py` will take care of setting `ulimit -c` before running the program.
+**cirunner** will take care of setting `ulimit -c` before running the program.
 Any crashes will generate file `core.PID` in the directory where the program is run.
 **cirunner** then runs **gdb** to analyze the crash.
 See sample output below.

 **Handling timeout**

-The `linuxrunner.py` will take care of setting `ulimit -c` before running the program.
+**cirunner** will take care of setting `ulimit -c` before running the program.
 On timeout, **cirunner** sends `SIGQUIT` which (should) cause the program to crash and generate core.
 It then runs **gdb** to analyze the minidump.